 - Automatic Code Conversions#

-Allows code to be converted from framework to another whilst retaining its funtional assets.
+Allows code to be converted from one framework to another whilst retaining its functional assets.

 - Compositional Functions#

 Compositional functions are functions that are implemented as a composition of other Ivy functions,

 - Convenience Functions#

 Convenience functions can be used to organize and improve the code for other functions.

 Frameworks are interfaces that allow scientists and developers to build and deploy machine learning models faster and easier.
 E.g. Tensorflow and PyTorch.